-Posted by anca in Uncategorized
+Posted by anca in Articles

 Firstly, O’Connor’s works Dog Days and Coming Ashore, Running Away, Hiding, Moving Forward are part of a powerful group show with four others: Robert Cleworth, Hamilton Darroch, Christoph Preussman and Paul Uhlmann.
 Subtle links and myriad conversations occur between the works with their varying degrees of thoughtful political engagement, homage, suggestion and objection.
 This would ideally be the subject of a substantial essay, however, I had already been writing about O’Connor’s paintings after following their development over the last year at least, and was not at all prepared for the visual treats on offer in the main gallery.

 The night before moving house a few weeks ago, I was awake with the aftermath of O’Connor’s painted marks continuing to whisper their incessant concerns.
 Once you let them into the house of your visual memory, they are insistent.
 I felt compelled to write in order to understand.

 Using his customary broad palette of specific colours – an acidic yellow and green, a 50’s kind of blue, a fleshy pink and bloody red, O’Connor’s painted marks overlie, gesture at and caress the repeated images of World War II photographic imagery found on the covers of documentary books.
 My intention here is to elucidate how painting alters and affects these images.